-Even if you are not a professional photographer or you don’t own that gorgeous expensive camera, you can still capture great photographs if you know how to properly tweak your camera settings and choose the right shutter speed, aperture, exposure and lens.
-You can also use more advanced techniques such as reflectors or natural light in order to dramatically improve the results of your photos.
+Even if you are not a professional photographer or you don’t own that gorgeous expensive camera, you can still capture great photographs if you know how to properly tweak your camera settings and choose the right shutter speed, aperture, exposure, and lens.
+You can also use more advanced techniques such as reflectors of natural light in order to dramatically improve the results of your photos.

 Below, I put together for you some of the fundamental settings for your camera in order to improve your portrait photography.
 You’ll learn tips on choosing the right lens, using aperture and shutter speed correctly, and maximizing flash and white balance.

 Using the right lens is imperative if you want to deliver amazing photos.
-For instance, a wide 17mm lens makes the subject head to be distorted, while a short telephoto 75-100mm lens makes the face look perfectly normal and helps obtaining a blurred background.
+For instance, a wide 17mm lens makes the subject head to be distorted, while a short telephoto 75-100mm lens makes the face look perfectly normal and helps to obtain a blurred background.

-If you need to shoot a close-up and you want to flatten your subject, you need to use a lens of around of around 70mm to 100mm.
-With that focal length it will also be possible to blur the background pretty easily.
-If you need to do an environmental portrait, use a wide angle lens of around 30mm or less.
+If you need to shoot a close-up and you want to flatten your subject, you need to use a lens of around 70mm to 100mm.
+With that focal length, it will also be possible to blur the background pretty easily.
+If you need to do an environmental portrait, use a wide-angle lens of around 30mm or less.

 Of course, you should experiment with a few lens until you find just the right one for you and your style.

 Try to get out of auto mode as soon as possible to get more control over your images.

 In most cases, you’ll want to learn how to shoot in manual mode or shoot with aperture priority.